SENTINELITE/StreamDeck-Shortcuts/StreamDeck-Shortcuts/README.md

 - We’re only fetching/getting the first discovered StreamDeck.
 We need to get all of them.
     - We’re getting the connected count, but we still need to fetch the unique IDs!
 - If the shortcut name is long, the search field get’s small.
 We fixed the former, but now we’re Popping out of PI’s regular dimensions…

+If you experience any bugs, feel free to do any of the following:
+- [open an Issue,]
+- [Tweet Me]
+- [Join the Discord Community]